Labs

 Many offered enthusiasm, but only a few expressed needs that might be addressed.

-AI is a great help for getting from A to B - and has a generous preference for doing the heavy lifting.
-Providing the writing, code, deck, etc.
+AI has a generous preference for doing the heavy lifting - providing the writing, code, deck, etc. That can be cause for controversy in classroom settings.

 There was opportunity to create an interface designed around asking questions rather than providing deliverables.